 As any traveler knows, travel changes you in ways you never could have imagined.
-And the next best thing to experiencing it yourself in a dream destination is to take a virtual journey through a well-crafted tale.
+And the next best thing to experiencing it yourself in a dream destination is to take a virtual journey through a museum, travel movie or well-crafted tale.
 That’s where the very best books about travel and self discovery come in.
 They make great gifts for travelers!

 From well-loved travel classics to modern romantic adventures, this list of favorites by travel writers has it all…whether you are simply looking to add a little more joy and wanderlust to your daily life or actively planning a future trip.

 Heros’ quests.
 Memoirs.
 Stories of personal redemption.
 Confidence builders for solo female travel.
 It’s all here!
 Settle in for a memorable read.

 Good news!
 When you purchase a book below, you can support independent bookstores across America!
 Just click on the link to Bookshop.org, which distributes 10 percent of sales directly to member booksellers.
 How cool is that?

 - Books about World Travel